hansjhoffman/alt-lang/Docs.md

 negation -> not :: Boolean
 and -> and :: Boolean
 or -> or :: Boolean
+in collection -> in :: Boolean

-in and not in ??
+not in collection -> not in :: Boolean
 ```

 ## Comments